Antix-Development/SOS/postmortem.md

 ## Procedurally generated backgrounds

-As mentioned previously, I already had all of the code required for this functionality created whilst working on the abandonned civilization prototype.
+As mentioned previously, I already had all of the code required for this functionality created whilst working on the abandoned civilization prototype.

 Given more time I would have added some code to recolor the background tile-set between attack waves, but I was bogged down on the final day bug hunting and madly trying to get some other crucial features implemented.